 As mentioned earlier, the Sinhalese love their jackfruit as it is available throughout the island.
 The amazing tropical fruit is consumed at various stages of ripeness, from very ripe and sweet to green and starchy.
 For the Polo curry, the jackfruit is cut into small chunks and boiled until soft.

-It is usually sautéed in onions, garlic and ginger and slathered with a whole lot of spices including mustard seeds, turmeric, chilli powder, curry powder and pandan leaves.
+It is usually sautéed in onions, garlic, and ginger and slathered with a whole lot of spices including mustard seeds, turmeric, chili powder, curry powder and pandan leaves.
 The final step is to add coconut milk and reduce it till it evenly coats all the jackfruit cubes.
 Since jackfruit has a similar starchy texture to potato, it tastes amazing with roti and hot rice.
 The curry is mostly consumed for lunch.
 It is a great choice for vegetarians visiting Sri Lanka.

 By now, it’s pretty obvious that Sri Lankans love coconut milk more than anything else.
 Nearly all their dishes have a hint of coconut.
 Another popular coconut-based dish is Kiribath.
 It is a rice cake that is soaked in coconut milk.
 It is a local dish prepared during festivals and special occasions.

-Though it may sound like a sweet dish, in reality, it is mostly served as a savoury item.
+Though it may sound like a sweet dish, in reality, it is mostly served as a savory item.
 When served as a breakfast dish, it is cooked with onion sambola and a mix of spices.
 When the rice is cooked with honey and bananas, it makes a lovely sweet dish.
 Even if you are not a big fan of coconut cream, you must give kiribath a try when in Colombo.

 If you walk through the local Sri Lankan market, chances are that you will see food stalls serving wood apple.
 Native to Sri Lanka, wood apple is a Southeast Asian fruit that is the size of a de-husked coconut.
 Since it has a pungent aroma, it I almost impossible to miss.